Matt Lucas (singer): Caribbean

-In 1975, his wild life caught up with him.
-He had a heart attack, almost died and he decided to make some drastic changes in his lifestyle.

-He received an offer to go on tour with Buck Owens, starting at the Beverly Hills Hotel in Toronto, Ontario.
+In 1975, he had a near fatal heart attack.
+He received an offer to go on tour with Buck Owens starting in Toronto, Ontario.
 The same day he also received a call from Sid Rudeau in Tampa, Florida.
 Sid had The Bellamy Brothers and Jim Stafford and he offered him a job at the Rodeway Inn in Baton Rouge, Louisiana.
 Hoping the move to a warmer climate and different surroundings would enhance his chances of making a full recovery from his heart attack, he left Canada and started spreading his brand of Rock & Roll and Blues music amongst the cajuns.

-After working the club circuit in Louisiana for a while he received a call from his agent asking him if he would be interested in playing at "Frenchmen's Reef", the number one resort hotel in St. Thomas on the Virgin Islands.
+After working the club circuit in Louisiana for a while, he received a call from his agent asking him if he would be interested in playing at "Frenchmen's Reef", the number one resort hotel in St. Thomas on the Virgin Islands.
 He took the offer and ended up spending a little over 2 years there working 6 nights a week.
-Eventually he moved back to St. Petersburg, Florida where he had bought a home and started working hotel chains like Holiday Inns and Supper Clubs always working 6 nights a week.
+Eventually, he moved back to St. Petersburg, Florida where he had bought a home and started working hotel chains like Holiday Inns and Supper Clubs always working 6 nights a week.

-Around 1980 he accepted an offer for a job on a cruise ship.
-This turned out to be an excellent career move because even though he was not nearly as wild as he used to be, he knew exactly how to work the crowds who took to the seas to have a good time.
-He mixed old Rock & Roll songs from his Memphis days with new 12 bar blues tunes which he had been writing about his own experiences and the audiences loved it.
+Around 1980, he accepted an offer for a job on a cruise ship.
+This turned out to be an excellent career move, as he knew how to work the crowds who took to the seas to have a good time.
 He re-released several albums/cassettes with titles that clearly reflect two musical personalities.
 There were two volumes of "The Memphis Rock & Rollin' Rock-A-Billy" filled with old rockers like "Memphis", "Blue Suede Shoes", "Don't Be Cruel" and "Breathless".
-Then there were "Matt Lucas Sings for Lovers" and "Matt Lucas Sings Duke Ellington" featuring standards like "Solitude", "Caravan", "Try A Little Tenderness" and "When I Grow Too Old To Dream".
-(Most of this material had originally been recorded in the late sixties).
+Then, there were "Matt Lucas Sings for Lovers" and "Matt Lucas Sings Duke Ellington" featuring standards like "Solitude", "Caravan", "Try A Little Tenderness" and "When I Grow Too Old To Dream".
+(Most of this material had originally been recorded in the late 1960s).

 Other cruise lines started offering him engagements giving him a long steady period of employment while making good money.
-A few years earlier he had fallen in love with a girl in Pittsburgh and after some arm-twisting, he convinced her to join him on the cruise lines as a tour director.
-Together they worked several cruise ships out of Miami, Ft.
+A few years earlier, he had fallen in love with a girl in Pittsburgh and after some arm-twisting, he convinced her to join him on the cruise lines as a tour director.
+Together, they worked several cruise ships out of Miami, Ft.
 Lauderdale and Cape Canaveral, Florida.

-In 1990 he became Steamboat Director for the Delta Queen Steamboat Company, and his wife tour manager, together they cruised the Mississippi river from New Orleans to Minneapolis/St. Paul and the Ohio river from St. Louis to Pittsburgh, Pennsylvania, on the Mississippi Queen.
+In 1990, he became Steamboat Director for the Delta Queen Steamboat Company, and his wife tour manager, together they cruised the Mississippi River from New Orleans to Minneapolis/St. Paul and the Ohio River from St. Louis to Pittsburgh, Pennsylvania, on the Mississippi Queen.